Tightness of discrete Gibbsian line ensembles: Introduction

 The primary goal of the present paper is to generalize the results of \cite{DNV} and \cite{Ber} to Gibbsian line ensembles arising from discrete random walks with more general jump distributions.
-Of particular interest are geometric line ensembles, which arise in connection with models of geometric last passage percolation (LPP) via the Robinson-Schensted-Knuth (RSK) correspondence.
-Proving convergence of such line ensembles to the Airy line ensemble or related objects is of interest as it would demonstrate KPZ universality for these geometric LPP models.
+Of particular interest are geometric Gibbsian line ensembles, which arise in connection with models of geometric last passage percolation (LPP) via the Robinson-Schensted-Knuth (RSK) correspondence\textemdash see \cite{J03} and \cite[Section 6]{CLW} for details of this construction.
+One such model was treated in \cite{DNV}, and convergence to the Airy line ensemble was proven.
+In the language of Schur processes, the model considered in that paper corresponds to the case of pure-$\alpha$ specializations which are all identical.
+It would be of interest to study versions of this model in which a finite number of the $\alpha$ parameters are changed, and in this case one may hope to prove Baik-Ben Arous-Peche (BBP) asymptotics rather than Tracy-Widom.
 With applications of this sort in mind, our goal is to provide a broad result which allows one to prove convergence of a sequence of Gibbsian line ensembles with fairly general discrete jump distributions.
 Thus, we treat the broader class of $H^{\mathrm{RW}}$-\textit{Gibbsian line ensembles}, consisting of random walks whose jumps are prescribed by a general random walk Hamiltonian function $H^{\mathrm{RW}}$ on the extended integers.
 We define these objects more precisely in the following section, but we note that $H^{\mathrm{RW}}$ is defined on the integers rather than the real line as in \cite{Wu19}, as we work here with discrete jumps rather than continuous.
-We assume that the Hamiltonian $H^{\mathrm{RW}}$ is a convex function, which allows us to prove a monotone coupling result, and that the $H^{\mathrm{RW}}$ random walk bridges satisfy a certain strong coupling result studied in \cite{DW19}, similar to the classical KMT embedding.
+We assume that the Hamiltonian $H^{\mathrm{RW}}$ is a convex function, which allows us to prove a monotone coupling result, and that the $H^{\mathrm{RW}}$ random walk bridges satisfy a certain strong coupling result studied in \cite{DW19}, similar to the classical Koml\'os-Major-Tusn\'ady (KMT) embedding.
 The comparison between random walk bridges and Brownian bridges afforded by this strong coupling is a fundamental tool in many of our arguments.
 We note that these two assumptions are satisfied by Hamiltonians corresponding to many natural distributions, including geometric as well as any log-concave distribution whose support is a compact integer interval; see Section \ref{Section2.3} for more details.